-Working with the DfE, local authorities and other national agencies, the Service makes valuable contributions to the on-going development of Catholic education in this country, offering guidance on the publication of new resources and contributing to advisory groups and national working bodies.
+Working with the Catholic Education Service, Department for Education, local authorities and other national agencies, the Service makes valuable contributions to the on-going development of Catholic education in this country, offering guidance on the publication of new resources and contributing to advisory groups and national working bodies.

-The Service administered a building programme of 85 different projects.
-Of these 17 were over £100,000 and 1 was in excess of £400,000.
 Increasingly the good performance of Catholic schools generally is attracting more children from outside the faith community and, whilst welcome, increases the need to expand the facilities to provide education at schools in the Archdiocese.
 The impact of planned housing growth on education needs is being closely monitored to ensure schools are better able to cope with any consequent increases in demand for places.
-The grant assisted capital programme for the year ended 31 March 2017 was £11.4 million.